The Walking Dead confirms three returning characters for season 9

 It's no secret The Walking Dead's Rick Grimes (Andrew Lincoln) will be leaving the show.
 But at New York Comic Con 2018, the show's leadership confirmed three characters who've since left the show will return in the new season.

-A previously revealed return for Jon Bernthal as as Shane Walsh was already essentially confirmed, but newly revealed were reprisals for Hershel Greene (Scott Wilson) and Sasha Williams (Sonequa Martin-Green).
-The announcement came just as ComicBook.com reported Wilson passed away Friday at the age of 76.
+A previously revealed return for Jon Bernthal as as Shane Walsh was already essentially confirmed, but newly announced were reprisals for Hershel Greene (Scott Wilson) and Sasha Williams (Sonequa Martin-Green).
+The announcement came just as ComicBook.com sadly reported Wilson passed away Friday at the age of 76.

 "There were some rumors going around … we were trying to lie, but we want to confirm that Jon Bernthal is coming back," showrunner Angela Kang said during the NYCC panel.